 The GAF will work very closely with the AIDS Advocacy Network (AAN) Steering Committee.
 The AAN Steering Committee helps bring in a diverse group of opinions and can therefore better reflect the membership.
-The AAN Steering Committee will serve in an advisory role to the GAF and will serve as a decision making body through majority vote on major decisions.
-(2006)
+The Steering Committee of the AAN will work closely with pertinent members of the Action Committees and Student Office Fellow to assist AMSA's ongoing education and advocacy efforts related to HIV/AIDS.
+The Steering Committee will serve as an HIV/AIDS policy resource for AMSA and play a major role in determining AMSA's HIV/AIDS legislative agenda for the year, either advising the GAF or, in years where the GAF position goes unfilled, working with the groups listed above.
+(2008)